agentmorris/camera-trap-vehicle-classifier/README.md

 * quad

 Sample images are provided in the <a href="#sample-images">sample images</a> section below.

-This is important because (reasons that Robin will provide as per email).

 This classifier is typically used in an ensemble with [SpeciesNet](https://github.com/google/cameratrapai), which also allows us to identify domestic dogs and horses, which complements the picture of recreational area use provided by the vehicle classifications.